Lunna House

-Lunna House is a 17th-century laird's house on Lunna Ness in the Shetland Islands.
+Lunna House (/scz/ LUH-nə HOOSE) is a 17th-century laird's house on Lunna Ness in the Shetland Islands.
 Lunna House is noted for having "the best historic designed landscape in Shetland".
 In the 20th century it was used as a base of the wartime Shetland Bus operation.

 The house is protected as a category B listed building, and the grounds are included in the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of significant gardens.